 5. Run a second antivirus scan

 Once you’ve cleaned all the malware off your hard drive and any external devices like hard drives or USB sticks, you’ll need to run a second scan.
-This ensures you clean all of the malicious files and code from your hard drive, external hard drive, and any USB sticks you may have connected to your computer.
+This ensures you remove all malicious files and code from your hard drive, external hard drive, and any USB sticks connected to your computer.

-If the next scan says your computer is still infected, make sure you quarantine and clean that and then run another scan.
+If the next scan shows your computer is still infected, make sure you quarantine and clean it, then run another scan.
 Keep running scans until you get a clean scan with no suspicious activity.

 6. Restart your computer